Kaninzz/Shesecure2/README.md

 # SheSecure Project

 ## Description
-The SheSecure Project is a mobile application designed to enhance personal safety by enabling users to create and join secure circles where members can share their live locations with each other.
-The app allows users to create circles, generate invite codes, join circles, and view the real-time locations of all members within their circles.
+The SheSecure Project is a user-friendly mobile application designed to enhance personal safety by enabling users to create and join secure circles where members can share their live locations with each other.
+The app allows users to create circles, generate invite codes, join circles,chat within circles, send SOS alerts and view the real-time locations of all members within their circles.

 ## Project Setup/Installation Instructions